 When a leader is transparent, they are challenged less by those they oversee.
 Good leaders use transparency to help those around them embrace change, which can be accomplished with a combination of communication, informed debate, shared decision-making, reaching a consensus, and using social media.
 People should know why and how a leader has come to a decision and in what ways it will affect them.
 Transparent leaders are not micromanagers; they give credit to others when success occurs, and take the blame for failures.

 2. Learn from Failure

 One of the core principles of leadership is trust.
 In the past, leadership was scarce and special, a function of powerful people.
-In the modern day, that vertical model of leadership is less effective.
+In the modern-day, that vertical model of leadership is less effective.
 Today, success is attained by being able to collaborate with someone a leader has no power over in pursuit of common goals.
-In other words, a good leader no longer trusts in power, but places their faith in the power of trust.
-Additionally, a leader is the trustee in any relationship and in order to be effective, must be trustworthy as well as willing to take the risk of placing trust in the people around them.
+In other words, a good leader no longer trusts in power but places their faith in the power of trust.
+Additionally, a leader is a trustee in any relationship and in order to be effective, must be trustworthy as well as willing to take the risk of placing trust in the people around them.

 You Might Also Like: What Leadership Isn’t

 A good leader embodies confidence.
 No one will follow a leader that isn’t self-assured, and people can see through a façade of confidence.
 A leader who can articulate their goals and stand by decisions is far more effective than someone trying to hide their insecurities behind a mask of arrogance.
 Even after failure, a good leader is able to trust their gut and take on any decision.
 Confident leaders are generally happier, create better relationships, remain open to risks, accept feedback, think for themselves, recognize success, and are more motivated.